Pregnancy 10 February 2026 · 11 min read

 • Includes a practical Indian meal plan with dal, roti, rice, curd, and seasonal vegetables

-“Doctor, what should I eat?” — this is the single most common question we hear from pregnant women.
+“Doctor, what should I eat?”.
+This is the single most common question we hear from pregnant women.
 And understandably so.
 Between conflicting family advice, internet myths, food aversions, and genuine concern for the baby, pregnancy nutrition can feel overwhelming.

 Here’s the truth: you don’t need exotic superfoods or expensive supplements.
 A well-planned Indian diet can provide everything you and your baby need for a healthy pregnancy.
 This guide breaks it down trimester by trimester.